calisley/autograder/readme.md

   Path to an unaltered copy of the assignment.
 If not provided, a blank assignment will be generated from a submission.

 - **`--output_csv`** (Default: `./grader_output.csv`)
   Path/filename for the CSV file that will contain the final grading results.
+Will be saved in the parent directory of the submissions folder.

 - **`--rubric`** (Optional)
   Path to a rubric document.
 If not provided, a synthetic rubric is generated.